codeAdventureNow/Idea-Board-2.0/README.md

 ## Lessons Learned
-- Simplifying state management with a reducer
+- How to sort alphabetically and by date.

-- Using setInterval within a useEffect
+- Adding a character countdown.

-- Refactoring a reducer into TypeScript with an interface
+- Conditional rendering based on if the user is editing a card.

 ## Getting Started